donphi/MCP-Server/README.md

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) is a new standard created by Anthropic to enable AI assistants to access external tools and data sources.
 This protocol allows AI models to extend their capabilities beyond their training data by connecting to specialized services like this MCP server.

+By implementing the MCP standard, this server enables AI assistants to query and retrieve information from your custom document collection, effectively extending their knowledge base with your specific content.

 ## 🧠 Extend LLM Knowledge with Up-to-Date Information

 This Model Context Protocol (MCP) server lets you overcome one of the biggest limitations of large language models: knowledge cutoffs.
 By creating your own MCP server, you can feed AI assistants up-to-date information about:

-- **Latest Framework Documentation**: Use content not in LLM training data (React 19, Angular 17, Vue 3.5+, Tailwind CSS 4.0, etc.)
+- **Latest Framework Documentation**: Use content not in LLM training data (React 19, Angular 17, Vue 3.4+, etc.)
 - **Private Codebases**: Help AI assistants understand your proprietary code patterns and structures
 - **Technical Specifications**: Import documentation on new APIs, protocols, or tools